Emergency Department During COVID-19

 If there is no space for visitors, the following steps will be taken:

-Step 1: Visitors will be asked to wait outside of the hospital until the patient is in a dedicated assessment space and the clinical team has determined if they are eligible to have a visitor.
-This may take some time depending on the volume of patients currently in the ED.
-You can provide the patient/clinical team with a contact number where you can be reached for updates.
+Step 1: Visitors will be asked to wait outside of the hospital until it is determined that the patient will go to an assessment space that allows for physical distancing of a visitor.
+This may take some time depending on the number of patients in the ED.
+You can provide the patient with a contact number where you can be reached for updates.

-Step 3: If you are not eligible to join the patient in person, you may ask the clinical team about ways to connect remotely.
+Step 3: If you are not able to join the patient in person, we encourage you to ask the clinical team about ways to connect remotely.